 A. You have none – what a privilege

 /// 5-1 /// Do you have any?
 Probably not.
-Obama is probably not your enemy.
+The British prime minister is probably not your enemy.
 The president of the European Union is probably not your enemy.

 Let us ask ourselves a few questions closer to home.
 It might help us.